xtianbong/mben6270/README.md

 git version 2.12.2
 ```

-If you need to install git you have different options.
+If you need to install git, you have different options.
 In Mac OS X the very first time your run git, if not installed, the OS will give you the option to install it (follow the instructions).

 For a different OS, use the appropriate installer from here https://www.atlassian.com/git/tutorials/install-git.